Something a Bit Different

 Four most unusual and delightful cheeses from Britain and Ireland.

-Experience some new and amazing cheeses with this unusual cheese selection: the delectable soft St Jude made in a St Marcellin style, a supple, lemony-fresh traditional Dales recipe: Fellstone, a 20-month old Cheddar-Parmesan-Gouda cross, Old Winchester, and a modern invention from Cote Hill, a soft creamy blue.
+Experience some new and amazing cheeses with this unusual cheese selection: a delectable cream enriched mini-brie, a supple, lemony-fresh traditional Dales recipe: Fellstone, a 20-month old Cheddar-Parmesan-Gouda cross, Old Winchester, and a modern invention from Cote Hill, a soft creamy blue.

 Full details below.